kensiprell/ktorio.github.io/quickstart/guides/website.md

 Nice!

-## Serving static files: styles, scripts, images...
+## Serving Static Files: Styles, Scripts, Images ...

 In addition to templates, you will want to serve static content.
-Static content will serve faster, and is compatible with other features like Partial Content that allows you to resume downloads or partially download files.
+Static content will serve faster and is compatible with other features like Partial Content that allows you to resume downloads or partially download files.

 For now, we are going to serve a simple `styles.css` file to apply styles to our simple page.

-Serving static files doesn't require installing any features, but it is a plain Route handler.
-To serve static files at the `/static` url, from `/resources/static`, you would write the following code:
+Serving static files doesn't require installing any features; it is a plain Route handler.
+To serve static files at the `/static` url from `/resources/static` you would write the following code:

 ```kotlin
 routing {